mohdtaha-cpp/Clone1/README.md

 # Memories <img src="https://github.com/adi2109/Memories/assets/81423231/16d08972-8edc-412a-b734-f0f8efb5bf7d" height=100 />

-Memories App is a social media platform that allows users to share and view memories in the form of posts.
+Memories is a social media platform that allows users to share and view memories in the form of posts.
 Users can create, like, comment on posts, and perform various interactions with the content.

 ## UI Interface